Creating a scoped-down Salesforce account

 ContactRead AccessAccount Name (Lookup), Email

-Note: For any object that you have to "Modify All" (e.g. Lead), make sure to check your "Validation Rules" for the object to see if anything is required.
+Note: For any object that you have to "Edit" (e.g. Lead), make sure to check your "Validation Rules" for the object to see if anything is required.
 E.g. Sometimes Lead Source is required.
 If so, make sure you fill in that value in Conveyor.

 Create a new user